kcarnold/tools-general/README.md

 # Tools for the Indigitous #hack
-This page will serve as a hub for listing tools, software, APIs and services to the [Indigitous #hack] (https://indigitous.org/hack) Feel free to make pull requests to add to and update this list.
+This page will serve as a hub for listing tools, software, APIs and services for [Indigitous #Hack] (https://indigitous.org/hack).
+Feel free to make pull requests to add to and update this list.

-## Getting started with the #hack
+## Getting started with #Hack
-To get started with the hack:
+To get started:

 1. [Register for the #hack] (https://indigitous.org/hack)
 2. [Get Slack] (https://slack.com/)
-3. Join the [Kingdom Builders Slack] community.
-We will collaborate everything through Kingdom Builders Slack. (http://kingdombuilders.io/)
+3. Join the [Kingdom Builders Slack] (http://kingdombuilders.io/) community.
+We will collaborate everything through Kingdom Builders Slack.
 4. Come and hack on Nov 4-6 (or hack [online] (https://indigitous.org/location/virtual/))

 ## General Tools for the hack
-* Bring you tech -
+* Bring your tech -
-  * Laptop Computer with preferred OS (Desktop tower, monitor, keyboard and mouse possible, but not recommended)
+  * Laptop with preferred OS (Desktop tower, monitor, keyboard and mouse possible, but not recommended)
   * Tablet
   * Smartphone
-  * Raspberry pi
+  * Raspberry Pi
   * whatever
 * Text editor / IDE of choice
 * Each [challenge] (https://indigitous.org/hack/challenges/) is very different and might require special tools.
 Check on the challenge page for more info.